Maki-Daisuke/go-WebAxs-Lite/README.md

 ## Installation ##

 This is implemented in Go.
 You need to install [Go tools](http://golang.org/doc/install) and setup development environment for Go at first.
+You could install Go with package manager of you system.
+For example, you can use aptitude on Ubuntu:

+    aptitude install golang

+Also, this software uses [ImageMagick](http://www.imagemagick.org/).
+Install it as well:

+    aptitude install imagemagick

 Then, clone the repository: